penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/10_Connect_your_agents_using_A2A_protocol.md

-# Module 10 - Agent communication with A2A
+# Module 10 - Connect your agents using A2A protocol

 - What is a2a
 - Agent card